10 DPO Pregnancy Symptoms

 The spike in Progesterone levels, during early pregnancy, can also slow digestion, which can cause gas to get trapped in the intestines, causing abdominal bloating, as well as digestive issues (i.e. constipation and flatulence).

-Whilst it may seem pretty neat (almost like a super power) at first glance, the increased sense of smell women experience can wreak havoc- causing scents like perfume or coffee to make us feel nauseous.
+Whilst it may seem pretty neat (almost like a superpower) at first glance, the increased sense of smell women experience can wreak havoc- causing scents like perfume or coffee to make us feel nauseous.

-With all of the sudden changes women’s bodies go through at 10 DPO, it’s no wonder that fatigue is a common complaint amongst women during this time.
+With all of the sudden changes women’s bodies go through at 10 days after ovulation, it’s no wonder that fatigue is a common complaint amongst women during this time.
 The main cause of this symptom is, once again, the pesky progesterone hormone.

 Loss of Appetite

 The combination of nausea, bloating and fatigue are bound to cause women to lose their appetite.
 This is a very common symptom during early pregnancy.

 Headaches at 10 DPO could potentially be a symptom of pregnancy!